Metallic Taste in Mouth During Pregnancy

 Dysgeusia will not result in food aversions or cravings during pregnancy, but it can cause the food to taste bitter or leave a bad taste after eating.
 Sometimes the metallic taste may persist even without having eaten anything.
 Dysgeusia can make the condition of morning sickness worse in some pregnant women.

 When Do You Experience Metallic Taste in the Mouth During Pregnancy?

-Dysgeusia generally manifests during the first trimester of pregnancy and usually fades away as the pregnancy advances, or after childbirth.
-In most cases, the sensation of the metallic taste improves by the second trimester when the hormones start to settle down a little.
+Dysgeusia generally manifests during the first trimester of pregnancy and usually fades away as the pregnancy advances or after childbirth.
+In most cases, the metallic taste sensation improves by the second trimester when the hormones start to settle down a little.
 Some pregnant women may experience it from time to time throughout their pregnancy, especially after having heartburn or eating something with artificial sweeteners or anything with onions.

 What Are the Causes of Metallic Taste in the Mouth During Pregnancy?

 The real cause of a metallic taste in the mouth during pregnancy is unknown.
 But here are some of the probable causes: